torbs/eik-lib.github.io/docs/client_installation.md

 sidebar_label: Installation
 ---

 In order to interact with an Eik server, you must install the client which can then be used to perform a variety of tasks such as mirroring NPM packages, publishing app packages, aliasing, publishing import maps and more.
 Interacting with the client is done via the command line in a terminal.
-To get started, you will need to node [Node.js](https://nodejs.org/en/) installed which comes with the [NPM](npmjs.com) package manager.
+To get started, you will need to have [Node.js](https://nodejs.org/en/) installed which comes with the [NPM](npmjs.com) package manager.

+*N.B.* To use the client, you will need to know the address of an Eik server with which to interact.
+If you don't yet have a server to work with, please visit [the server docs](/docs/server) to get started configuring and running an Eik server.

 ## Installation using NPM